 This variety produces superior quality fruit and is reportedly cultivated in many parts of the world including Kenya, S. Africa, India, Egypt, and New Zealand just to mention a few.2

-Nutritient Content of Gooseberries
+Nutrient Content of Cape Gooseberries

 Like most fruits, gooseberries are a good source of vitamins, minerals, fibres, and antioxidants.
-Some important nutrients in considerable amounts in the gooseberry are as follows (per 100g):

 For instance, in the cape gooseberry, a study reports that the values of vitamin C and A (beta-carotene) are directly proportional to the ripeness stage of the fruit, which is to mean the riper they are, the higher the values.
 Other factors include origin, growing conditions etc.1